Code-Institute-Submissions/ParaBytes-Portfolio_Project-1.2_html-css/dev_doc.md

 ### Mobile-First Approach:

 - A mobile-first approach was chosen for the design.
-- Added a burger icon to the navbar for mobile navigation.
+- I added a burger icon to the navbar for mobile navigation.
 - Implemented a dropdown menu using a checkbox and toggle class in CSS.
 - Included social media links and icons in the footer section.
 - Added the SVG path for the menu icon directly in the HTML for compatibility with older browsers that lack HTML5 support.